Kayli/logspub/dev-management.md

 ## disfunctions

-- job security, leading to pathological tendencies in the long run
+- job security, leading to pathological tendencies in a long run
   - "professional IT engineers" ending up doing same things over and over again thousand times

 - many current engineering approaches not optimized for culture of hedonism but